luxigo/webmapp/README.md

 Subsequently, [Strongloop] (http://www.strongloop.com) and the [loopback-sdk-angular] (https://github.com/strongloop/loopback-sdk-angular) could be used to generate a database abstraction layer (a HTTP REST API plus a javascript CRUD API available both server side and client side) and manage access control lists (ACL)

-Unfortunately the loopback cassandra connector at https://github.com/strongloop-community/loopback-connector-cassandra looks dead and is unusable at the time I'm writing this.
+The loopback cassandra connector at https://github.com/strongloop-community/loopback-connector-cassandra looks dead and is unusable at the time I'm writing this.

 "Battelle.js" and "beacons.js" are named like this for historical reasons and it does not reflect the reality very well anymore since "layers.json" is now used to define and configure the available views or locations (base layers) and any type of geojson overlays could be displayed using "beacons.js"